ChandrewR/IBM-CallForCode/README.md

 This solution starter idea combines a chat interface (Watson Assistant), data storage to hold the status of supplies available, and location services with real-time information to get users the information they need.

-1. The Recipient launches the mobile app and can access information across multiple services.
+1. People launches the mobile app and can access information across multiple services.
-1. The Recipient can ask questions to Watson Assistant and get answers on food/service availability questions.
+1. People can ask questions to Watson Assistant and get answers on hospital search questions.
-1. The Supplier can post the availability of stock or services they can provide, as well as locate the items they need.
+1. People can ask questions to Watson Assistant and get answers travel risk questions.
-1. The Recipient can obtain geolocation data to plot routes to collect (or drop off) supplies using HERE Location Services.
+1. Teachers can pay the scholarship to eligible students through online.

 ## Documents